igrek8/knx-listener/README.md

 * You may create REST API with express
 * You may record telegrams to a database and return last values on demand
 * You may build visualization with any KNX gateway
-* You may delegate decoding of data to your rich clients
+* You may delegate endcoding/decoding of data to your rich clients